HOSH: Career

-HOSH established his own imprint fryhide.
-Which was initiated with the 'Stories From Sa Talaia' album, creating a mix that HOSH gave away as a free download for his fans.
-Then releasing the tracks through 4 EP's on fryhide featuring collaborations with GHEIST, Tim Engelhardt, Lehar, Pig&Dan, Karmon, Mia Lee, Sono, Musumeci & Johannes Brecht. fryhide since has seen great success releasing music from artists such as Artbat, Tone Depth, Groj, 1979 and more - Becoming one of the best selling labels and holding high chart positions in Beatport top 100 all genres and Melodic House & Techno.
-Moving forward HOSH has taken fryhide to his fans through showcases in Montreal, Basel, Berlin, Amsterdam, Hamburg & Barcelona.
-Starting 2018, HOSH was nominated for the Melodic House & Techno DJ Awards alongside artists such as Solomun, Tale Of Us, Maceo Plex & more.
+H.O.S.H established his own imprint, Fryhide, which was initiated with the 'Stories From Sa Talaia' album, creating a mix that H.O.S.H then donated to listeners.
+He then released the tracks through 4 EPs on Fryhide, featuring collaborations with GHEIST, Tim Engelhardt, Lehar, Pig&Dan, Karmon, Mia Lee, Sono, Musumeci, and Johannes Brecht.
+Fryhide has seen great success releasing music from artists such as Artbat, Tone Depth, Groj, 1979, and more - becoming one of the best-selling labels and holding high chart positions in Beatport's top 100 all genres and Melodic House & Techno.
+Moving forward, H.O.S.H has taken Fryhide to his fans through showcases in Montreal, Basel, Berlin, Amsterdam, Hamburg, and Barcelona.
+In 2018, H.O.S.H was nominated for the Melodic House & Techno DJ Awards alongside many of his peers and friends.

 Midnight (The Hanging Tree)

-In 2019, HOSH teamed up with Italian newcomer 1979 (a.k.a.
-Venetian-born, Amsterdam based producer Giovanni Salviato) on a dance version of James Newton Howard's Hunger Games's song The Hanging Tree.
+In 2019, H.O.S.H teamed up with Italian artist 1979 (a.k.a.
+Venetian-born, Amsterdam-based producer Giovanni Salviato) on a dance version of James Newton Howard's Hunger Games's song The Hanging Tree.
 Now entitled Midnight (The Hanging Tree) and featuring singer Jalja, the song reached #1 on the Melodic House and Techno Tracks playlist after being released exclusively on Beatport in December 2019.
-In 2020 the record was signed to Mark Gillespie and Pete Tong's Three Six Zero Recordings, with the UK release being promoted by Sony's Ministry of Sound records label.
+In 2020, the record was signed to Mark Gillespie and Pete Tong's Three Six Zero Recordings, with the UK release being promoted by Sony's Ministry of Sound records label.
 The track was then picked up by BBC Radio 1's Annie Mac as ‘The Week's Hottest Record’ and was also Pete Tong's Essential New Tune, the first of the decade.
-After a couple of months hanging around the bottom of the Official Singles Chart Top 100, the song finally entered the Top 40 on 26 June 2020 at Number 34.
-Since its January 2020 release, "Midnight (Hanging Tree)" has seen undeniable global success, accumulating well over 23 million streams on Spotify and over 40 million on all platforms.
-The single was embraced on the international DJ circuit, receiving of notable remix duties from MK and Henrik Schwarz in June 2019.
+After a couple of months on the bottom of the Official Singles Chart Top 100, the song finally entered the Top 40 on 26 June 2020 at Number 34.

 Becky Hill and Sigala - Heaven On My Mind (HOSH Remix)

-Released in August 2020, HOSH has been recruited by UK pop-dance rising Becky Hill & Sigala to remix their summer single.
+Released in August 2020, HOSH has been recruited by UK pop-dance-rising Becky Hill & Sigala to remix their summer single.